thealpha/Todo-Redolent/README.md

 # Todo-Redolent
-This is Simple, beautiful Todo list app on github.
+This is simple beautiful todolist app.

 ## Screenshots